 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 There are many credits available to claim on your Indiana income tax return.

 Information Bulletin #59 lists all the credits available to Indiana taxpayers.
 Also, the IT-40 instruction booklet (IT-40PNR instruction booklet) has more detailed information about the credits available to be claimed on the income tax return.

 Below is a list and a brief discussion of the more commonly claimed credits:

 In 2012 the Indiana General Assembly passed legislation providing for an Automatic Taxpayer Refund (ATR) credit.

 This credit was first available for tax year 2012.
-It is not available for tax year 2013.
 It will be available in every odd year in the event there is a required minimum coverage amount remaining in the budget at the end of the fiscal tax year.
-The next year it may be available is tax year 2015.
+The next year it may be available is tax year 2017.

 If you donated money or property to an Indiana college or university, you may be able to take a credit.

 Note: Tuition paid to a college or university is not a contribution, and does not qualify for this credit.

 Get Schedule CC-40 for complete details.